blaze/blaze/docs/source/compiler.rst

 and ``env``.

 :ast:
-    The parse tree for the
+    The parse tree for the given source.

 ..